kpedro88/CondorProduction/README.md

 The value of `$(Process)` can be used to differentiate each individual job in the set.
 To allow reuse of the same JDL in case of resubmitting just a few removed jobs (see [Missing mode](#missing-mode) below), the `Queue N` line in the JDL is commented out, and instead the `-queue` option of `condor_submit` is used.
+In case this is not desired or possible for some reason (e.g. due to an old version or wrapper of `condor_submit`), the option `-q, --no-queue-arg` can be used.

 #### Missing mode